4pawan/Optimizely-SaaS-CMS-Next.js-15/README.md

 - `OPTIMIZELY_SINGLE_KEY`: Your Optimizely Content Graph API key
 - `OPTIMIZELY_PREVIEW_SECRET`: Generated base64 string based on your AppKey and AppSecret credentials.
 For more details I recommend you to take a look at Kunal's article: https://kunalshetye.com/posts/optimizely-graph-using-appkey-appsecret/
 - `OPTIMIZELY_REVALIDATE_SECRET`: A secret key used for revalidating cached content
+- `OPTIMIZELY_START_PAGE_URL`: Defines the full route URL of the Start Page in Optimizely CMS.
+When using hierarchical routing, Optimizely does not assign the root path `/` to the Start Page by default.
+Instead, the Start Page must have an explicit URL like "/start-page".
+This impacts the overall routing logic and cache revalidation mechanisms.
+Therefore, this variable must be set manually to indicate the correct URL of the Start Page.
 - `NEXT_PUBLIC_CMS_URL`: The URL of your SaaS CMS instance

 ## Future Enhancements